• Skip to primary navigation

 I just had to include these cute little candies since they look like a small version of a tamal.
 They are tamarind flavored Mexican candy called tamalitos.

-Other Mexican Inspired Recipes
+Other Vegan Mexican Inspired Recipes

 • Black Bean and Corn Vegan Quesadilla